Information about specific planning requirements for older person's housing units.

 Building work is unable to commence until the encumbrance is registered on the title, so to avoid delays, it is recommended that you submit the request for encumbrance form and the fee either before or when you submit your building consent application.

-Please note that the encumbrance registration fee does not include your own solicitor's fees.
+Please note that the encumbrance fee does not include your own solicitor's fees.
 The preparation of the encumbrance document is done in consultation with your solicitor, as it is a legal document.

 For more information or enquiries please contact the Duty Planner.